acdh-oeaw/ARCHE_api_functions/README.md

 ## Introduction

-The npm package library ARCHEapi contains three functions that work with the ACDH/ARCH API and process metadata about projects into JSON objects.
+The npm package library ARCHEapi contains three functions that work with the ACDH/ARCHE API and processes metadata, about projects, from RDF N-Triples as String response to JSON objects.

 ## Motivation

-To access the ACDH/ARCHE API and use the data in web-applications the externalized functions provide better usability and creating dynamic webpages.
+To access the ACDH/ARCHE API and use the data in web-applications the externalized functions provide better usability in creating dynamic webpages.

 ## Installation